 It is a well-known fact that all-in-all guinea pigs are gentle and friendly animals.
-But, of course, there can be situations when even the most docile animals lose their temper.
+But, there can be situations when even the most docile animals lose their temper.

-One of the most obvious reasons why a guinea pig might bite.
-The little thing is simply scared of something.
-And the chances are high that the subject evoking fear in the cavy is you!
+One of the most obvious reasons why a guinea pig might bite is simply because they are scared of something.
+The chances are high that the subject evoking fear in the guinea pig is you!

-If you have had the guinea pig for a while, then it might start biting you, if you have been constantly mishandling it.
-It goes without saying that the cavy would be afraid of the human that had made the fluffy ball suffer from pain.
-But what can you do, if you had just gotten the guinea pig and it immediately started biting you?
-Well, the little one might simply need some time to get used to you.
+If you had just gotten the guinea pig and it immediately started biting you, the little one might simply need some time to get used to you.
 Make sure that the guinea pig remembers your voice and smell and only after that attempt to handle it.

 2. The Guinea Pig Is Feeling Pain

-By the way, your cavy might be having a toothache.
-Did you know that the teeth of a guinea pig grow throughout their whole life?
-That’s why it is essential for the little guy to always have something to chew on.
+Also, your guinea pig might be having a toothache.
+That’s why it is essential for the guinea pig to always have something to chew on.
 Otherwise, malocclusion might develop.
 A state that causes a lot of discomfort and pain.
-Your guinea pig might also be suffering from arthritis, a state that can also cause a lot of pain.

-Anyway, if your cavy had never bitten you before and you know exactly how to handle the little guy – you better pay a visit to the vet, as the reasons for the biting might be health-related.
+If your cavy had never bitten you before and you know exactly how to handle the guinea pig, you better pay a visit to the vet, as the reasons for the biting might be health-related.

-3. Your Cavy Might Simply Need to Go to the Toilet
+3. Your Guinea Pig Might Simply Need to Go to the Toilet

-4. You’re Handling the Little Guy the Wrong Way
+4. You’re Handling the Guinea Pig the Wrong Way

 This is an essential thing that every guinea pig owner has to learn.
-You should know exactly how to handle your cavy so that it feels comfortable.
+You should know exactly how to handle your guinea pig so that it feels comfortable.
 So make sure to do your research.

 5. Mites and Parasites

-Usually, your guinea pig is friendly and gentle, but recently it decided to start biting you?
-Well, the reason for that might be parasites or mites.
-Firstly, these tiny creatures make the skin of your beloved guinea pig more sensitive.
-So once you try to handle it, the cavy will feel pain.
 Secondly, mites certainly do itch.
-And the only way a guinea pig can try and ‘scratch’ itself is with the help of teeth.
+The only way a guinea pig can try and ‘scratch’ itself is with the help of teeth.
 In such a case, the cavy didn’t intend to hurt you.
 It was simply trying to bite its own body to try and get rid of the itching.

 The thing with parasites is that it is practically impossible to spot those with a naked eye.
-Of course, there are other symptoms that your guinea pig will have.
-But, anyways, a trip to the vet is a must in such a case.
+Thus, you need the help of professionals.

 6. Noise Pollution

-7. Your Cavy Has Mistaken You for Food
+7. Your Guinea Pig Has Mistaken You for Food

-Yep, even such things can happen.
+Even such things can happen.
 Remember to wash your hands every time before handling your guinea pig.
-And not just for health reasons.
-In case your hands smell like food that the cavy is used to or hay, for example, the little fellow might bite you simply because it had mistaken your fingers for food J
+In case your hands smell like food that the guinea pig is used to or hay, for example, the little fellow might bite you simply because it had mistaken your fingers for food.

-8. The Cavy Just Wants to Be Left Alone
+8. The Guinea Pig Just Wants to Be Left Alone

-What Should You Do, If Your Guinea Pig Is Biting Another Cavy?
+What Should You Do If Your Guinea Pig Bites Another Guinea Pig?